EpicoStudio/cover3d/readme.txt

 3. Block settings: you can add an image, choose the cover size, set colors and add an optional link.

 == Changelog ==

+= 0.3.0 =
+* Removing the book link while editing the block in the editor.

 = 0.2.0 =
 * Upgrading the `api_version` on the block registration.